AlvArranzDom/HomeworkSpark/README.md

         │       │-- README.md
         │
         └───scala
+            │-- SparkAssignment.scala -> Main Object to execute the application.
             │
+            └───main
+                │-- PreprocessCSV.scala -> Main Object to preprocess and prepare dataframe.
+                │-- StudyTrainModels.scala -> Main Object to study and train ML Models.
+                │
                 └───helpers
-            │   │-- DataFrameFunctions.scala -> Object with functions to modify dataframes.
+                    │-- DataFrameFunctions.scala -> Object with functions to modify dataframes.
-            │   │-- TrainingModelsFunctions.scala -> Object with functions to train ML models.
+                    │-- TrainingModelsFunctions.scala -> Object with functions to train ML models.
-            │-- PreprocessCSV.scala -> Main Object to preprocess and prepare dataframe.
-            │-- PreprocessCSV.scala -> Main Object to study and train ML Models.
 ```

 ## How to execute the project